Advancing Alfred State College

 - If students are unable to return home due to (1) lack of appropriate transportation while ill, or (2) circumstances at home that are unsafe or unsuited for recovery at home, students will be placed in the quarantine or isolation housing

 - All contact tracing is done with diligent communication with the Allegany County Department of Health

 - Employee contact tracing is led by the Office of Human Resources’ COVID-19 Compliance Coordinator Maria Bordeaux.

-- Student contact tracing will be led by a new position, COVID-19 response coordinator, operating in Health and Wellness Services.
-The tracing team makeup will include the Coordinator, RNs, H&W front office staff, and residential directors (to allow access to a trained RD on duty).
+- Student contact tracing is led by a new position, COVID-19 response coordinator (Erica Lewis-Ellison), operating in Health and Wellness Services.
+The tracing team makeup includes the Coordinator, RNs, H&W front office staff, and residential directors (to allow access to a trained RD on duty)

-- The latest CDC guidance does not recommend mass testing.
-However, with the added capacity of local antigen testing, we will conduct periodic community sampling to monitor community infection.
-At this time, plans include randomly testing a sample population from each residence hall on a rotational basis (e.g. one sample from a residence hall daily, rotating).
+- The latest CDC guidance for Colleges does not recommend mass testing.
+However, with the added capacities of the SUNY Upstate Medical pool testing and our future on-campus antigen testing, we will conduct weekly community sampling to monitor community infection.
+At this time, plans include testing 156 people weekly to check residence halls and other populations such as Greek houses on a rotational basis

-- During operating hours (8 a.m. to 8 p.m.) a Health and Wellness staffer will use a van (with a plastic barrier/shield between the driver and the passenger seats) to transport a student who needs testing or to a quarantine or isolation location.
+- During operating hours (8 a.m. to 8 p.m.) a Health and Wellness Medical Generalist (position added during COVID-19 period) staffer will use an adapted van (with a plastic barrier/shield between the driver and the passenger seats) to transport a student who needs testing or to a quarantine or isolation location.

 Questions regarding student health and wellness should be directed to HealthAndWellness@AlfredState.edu or ext.
 4200.
 Health monitoring and tracing for faculty and staff is coordinated by Human Resources (HR@AlfredState.edu; ext.
 4025).